poojapravashsingh0717-creator/Scripting-Language/README.md

 # Scripting-Language
-This is my first Repository
+This is my first Git Repository
+Author - pooja Singh